AA-Raphael/Code-world-/README.md

 # Code-world-
-This project is a website website for a restaurant aimed at avoiding long ques in restaurants to make payment and placing orders.
-Customers are able  to place their orders after they provide their details and specifications, also payment options are made available on the web page for the customer to specify convenient mode of payment.
+This project is a website for a restaurant aimed at avoiding long ques in restaurants to make payments and to place orders.
+Customers are able to choose from the menu pages ( place orders )  and provide their details and specifications after accessing the website.
+Payment options are made available on the web page for the customer to specify convenient mode of payment.